wgalindo1453/DataStreamMysqlToBigQuery/README.md

 + Create a Pub/Sub topic, subscription, and a GCS Pub/Sub notification policy

-+ Import data into the Cloud SQL instance

 + Create a Datastream connection profile referencing the MySQL DB

 + Create a Datastream connection profile referencing the GCS destination